-Boarding for up to two weeks can be provided during evaluation if necessary.
-If the animal is deemed not likely to be trainable or, a danger to the community, the dog will be returned to the owner.
+Boarding for up to two weeks may be provided during evaluation if necessary.
+If the dog is deemed not likely to be trainable, or deemed to be a danger to the community, the dog will be returned to the owner.
 If the owner refuses to take the dog back, or if the owner has abandoned or was abusive to the dog, VIPP will find an appropriate placement.

-VIPP would like to have a copy of the medical records on the relinquished animal and a description of the animals personality and history.
-Our volunteers need this information to help find the best possible home.
+Cats and Dogs: If possible, VIPP needs to have a copy of any previous/existing medical records on the relinquished animal and a description of the animal’s personality and history in order to help us find the best possible home.
 If your cat was raised around dogs or children, VIPP wants to know that.
-If your animal has trouble getting along with other animals and wants to be an only "child”, we need that information too.
-Complete this form when relinquishing a dog
+If your animal has trouble getting along with other animals and wants to be “an only child”, we need that information too.

-As a “No Kill” organization, Vashon Island Pet Protectors also known as VIPP will accept, care for, and re-home Vashon Island dogs and cats.
+As a “No Kill” organization, Vashon Island Pet Protectors will accept, care for, and re-home Vashon Island dogs and cats.
 No animal in our care will be euthanized due to lack of space, age, or treatable medical condition.